 Kohler (left) and Moen both give good showers with their rain shower heads.
 Here's how they're different.

-Each rain shower head is constructed of solid brass for both superior functionality - all that water won't damage your shower head’s insides - and years of dependable use.
+Each rain shower head is constructed of solid brass for both superior functionality.
+All that water won't damage your shower head’s interior, and will result in years of dependable use.
 Most Kohler rain shower heads can fit seamlessly into any style, from rustic to modern and everything in between.

-One of the best features of Moen's Velocity rain shower head — just one of a dozen the company has in its residential line-up - is that you can choose your spray; either the traditional rain shower cascade for a relaxing soak or a more concentrated spray to get you moving.
-A handle located on the side gives you complete control over which spray is best for your shower.
+One of the best features of Moen's Velocity rain shower head — just one of a dozen the company has in its residential lineup — is that you can choose your spray.
+You can opt for either the traditional rain shower cascade for a relaxing soak or a more concentrated spray to get you moving.
+A handle located on the side gives you complete control, and you can change it up depending on your mood.

 Moen is also concerned about water conservation and knows that you'll want a drenching spray every time you step into your shower, so they've developed a system to make you feel more water without actually using more water.
-Writers at The Complete Home Spapoint out that by using a self-pressurized system that utilizes force to create velocity, Moen created the illusion of more water.
+It’s called Immersion, and it’s a self-pressurizing system that pulls water into a circular motion so you get a great pressure without using too much.

 Like Kohler, Moen also uses all-brass components to construct their rain shower heads, so you'll have peace of mind regarding durability.

 Both Kohler and Moen manufacture high quality rain shower heads that can help you put together a luxurious showering experience at nearly every price point.
 Where Kohler gets the nod ahead of Moen, though, is in their selection.
 Kohler simply offers greater variety from which to choose the perfect piece for your space.

 Kohler's 8 inch shower head starts at $140 on the low end and $3,900 for a shower head that sits flush with your ceiling but has four different nozzles.
 Moen prices ranges start at $168 on the low end for a stationary, 7 inch rain shower head and up to $403 for a two-function rain and rinse rain shower head.